kjaylee/solforest.card/Level1/Death Magic/README.md

 ---

-Both Soul Summoning and Necromancy are powerful and somewhat taboo forms of magic, focusing on control over life and death.
-While they are strong against each other, they each have their own strengths and weaknesses, offering a balanced yet dangerous array of options.
+Both Soul Summoning and Necromancy are equally matched in their affinities, creating a balanced and perilous set of choices within the domain of Death Magic.